Protect Your Eyesight

 The two most common types of this disease are primary open-angle glaucoma and angle-closure glaucoma.
 Open-angle glaucoma involves the steadily increasing loss of peripheral vision.
 Acute angle-closure glaucoma can involve reddening of the eyes, blurry vision, halos, and eye pain accompanied by nausea and vomiting.

-Dr. Lalin can screen for early signs of glaucoma during a comprehensive eye exam.
+Dr. Lalin and Dr. Shah can screen for early signs of glaucoma during a comprehensive eye exam.
 A tonometer will be used to measure your intraocular pressure (IOP), testing for abnormalities that can indicate the development of glaucoma.
 If early signs of increased pressure within the eye are found, our team can recommend you to reputable, experienced specialist for treatment to prevent further damage.

 Who is at Risk?